ChrisEssery/group-project/Portfolio/Conclusion.md

 With this objective, we can consider it to have been completely fulfilled.
 We successfully implemented all of the above functionality it was compounded to form the MVP for our application.
 We are aware however, that there is opportunity for further refining of these implementations.
 The multiplayer functionality could be further developed to employ a matchmaking and lobby system and the games lack session persistence.
 Although Jitsi was a more than capable solution for enabling real-time video chat for our application, it would be beneficial for us to develop a proprietary video chat API in future to allow us to tailor the functionality exactly to the needs of our application.
 These potential developments are discussed further in the 'Future Work' section of this conclusion.

-  * ***Conduct extensive user testing through the development lifecycle, in line with the agile framework, to ensure the product meets the needs of the end-user.***
+  * ***Conduct extensive user testing through the development lifecycle, in line with the Agile framework, to ensure the product meets the needs of the end-user.***

-With this objective, we.
+We successfully used the Agile methodology during this project.
+One of the first things we did to make sure of this was to create stakeholder stories, which we then used during the sprints to generate feedback on key implementations.
+The use of proto-personas and questionnaires were indispensable for this purpose, as we were able to reflect on what our end-users would think about the style and function of features.
+We conducted Beta testing which helped verify software compatibility with different software, different network connections, and to obtain users’ feedback on software usability and functionality

   * ***Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.***